Amma and Lord Surya, The Sun God

 Amma’s eyes are shut.
 She is in the state of Oneness.

-Amma looks firm and established and immovable and glorious, like Sumeru mountain (symbolic of the Divine Mother residing on the peak of this mountain).
+Amma looks firm, established, immovable and glorious, like the Sumeru mountain (symbolic of the Divine Mother residing on the peak of this mountain).
 As if She is in meditation from time immemorial, Amma embodies Timeless Truth!

-The Sun sends beams of pranams to Amma.
+The Sun (Lord Surya) sends beams of pranams (devotional prostrations) to Amma.
 Amma’s assistant thinks, ‘Oh, it is getting very sunny on Amma,’ and holds up an umbrella.
-Amma feels the obstruction caused to Her and Sun’s correspondence, and shoos away the umbrella.
+Amma feels the obstruction of Her connection with the Sun, and shoos away the umbrella.
 In return for his rays of pranams, She lets him feel Her Love.

 ‘Where there is love, distance is not a problem.
 When the sun shines in the sky, lotuses bloom in the ponds on earth,’ Amma says.